BJP names 85 more UP candidates; Aditi Singh from Rae Bareli, ex-IPS officer Arun from Kannauj | Politics

 - India

-The BJP on Friday fielded Aditi Singh, who left the Congress to join it, and Asim Arun, who recently quit the IPS, in the Uttar Pradesh assembly polls as it released a list of 85 more candidates.
+The BJP on Friday fielded Aditi Singh and Rakesh Singh, who left the Congress to join it, and Asim Arun, who recently quit the IPS, in the Uttar Pradesh assembly polls as it released a list of 85 more candidates.

+Both Aditi Singh and Rakesh Singh are sitting MLAs from constituencies falling under Congress president Sonia Gandhi's Rae Bareli parliamentary seat.
+They have been fielded from their current seats of Rae Bareli and Harchandpur, respectively.

-The list also includes incumbent MLA Hariom Yadav, a distant relative of Samajwadi Party patriarch Mulayam Singh Yadav.
-Hariom Yadav quit the opposition party recently.
+The list also includes incumbent MLA Hariom Yadav, a relative of Samajwadi Party patriarch Mulayam Singh Yadav.
+Hariom Yadav quit the opposition party recently and joined the BJP.

 Uttar Pradesh Assembly Deputy Speaker Nitin Aggarwal, who had also left the SP to join the BJP, will fight from Hardoi.